jhucsf/spring2020/assign/assign02.md

 Even better, if your assembly functions are equivalent to your C functions, *you can copy the actual tests*.
 So, the unit tests for your assembly functions will likely be similar (or even identical) to the unit tests for your C functions.

-Note that the technique for testing functions on invalid input explained in [Step 2](#step-2-unit-tests-for-c-postfix-calculator) can also be used in the unit tests for your assembly language functions.
+Note that the technique for testing functions on invalid input explained in [Task 2](#task-2-unit-tests-for-c-postfix-calculator) can also be used in the unit tests for your assembly language functions.